4989.82.

 (7) A person registered as an associate clinical social worker who is under supervision as specified in Section 4996.23.

-(9) A trainee, as defined in subdivision (c) of Section 4980.03, who is fulfilling their supervised practicum required by subparagraph (B) of paragraph (1) of subdivision (d) of Section 4980.36 or subdivision (c) of Section 4980.37 and is supervised by a licensed psychologist, a board-certified psychiatrist, a licensed clinical social worker, a licensed marriage and family therapist, or a licensed professional clinical counselor.
+(9) A marriage and family therapist trainee, as defined in subdivision (c) of Section 4980.03, who is fulfilling their supervised practicum required by subparagraph (B) of paragraph (1) of subdivision (d) of Section 4980.36 or subdivision (c) of Section 4980.37 and is supervised by a licensed psychologist, a board-certified psychiatrist, a licensed clinical social worker, a licensed marriage and family therapist, or a licensed professional clinical counselor.

 (10) A person licensed as a registered nurse pursuant to Chapter 6 (commencing with Section 2700) who possesses a master’s degree in psychiatric-mental health nursing and is listed as a psychiatric-mental health nurse by the Board of Registered Nursing.